 The next day, (my last) was warm and sunny after an early morning rain and was postcard perfect.
 I went to The Seahorse again and tried their crunchy pecan pancakes.

-My flight wasn’t supposed to take off until late afternoon and my shuttle was scheduled to arrive at 2 pm. but Dee graciously allowed me to keep my room until I had to leave.
+My flight wasn’t supposed to take off until the late afternoon and my shuttle was scheduled to arrive at 2 pm. but Dee graciously allowed me to keep my room until I had to leave.
 I had picked up a brochure at the museum that laid out a walking tour of turn-of-the-century homes and buildings in the area and decided to spend my remaining time following the trail.

 My final lunch was on the beach at The Paradise Grille.
 It’s a colorful outdoor beach café.
 Vendors were selling their wares and young women strolled by in bikinis.
 Not bad for early January.
 After finishing up a Gulf shrimp Caesar salad and a Heineken, I reluctantly jumped on the shuttle to head back to the Tampa Bay airport.

 I could easily see myself living in Pass-a-Grille, especially since I spent my high school and college years near Newport Beach.

 If you’re visiting the Tampa Bay area, I recommend staying at Inn on the Beach for an easy-going, laid-back beach experience.
 It’s affordable, comfortable, immaculate, and centrally located.